October 24, 2008

 Buddy, can you spare a dime?

-Once popular in song, this question, adjusted for inflation, now translates as, "Yo, can you spare a C-note?"
+Once popular in song, this question, adjusted for inflation, now translates as, "Yo, can you spare a C-note and a Best Buy gift card?"

 Are we there yet?

-The only reasonable answer to this question is "NO!" since, if we were there, we'd be there, unless there was no there there when we there becomes here.
+The only reasonable answer to this question is "NO!" since, if we were there, we'd be there, unless there is no there there when there becomes here.

 The unreasonable answer to this question involves asking: "Do you want me to pull over?" and then immediately assuring the party addressed, "You don't want me to pull over."